Jay166/Stealth-Nuker/README.md

 39. Once the **pgAdmin 4** is open in the background, run the `run.bat` file to start the bot.

 Remember, whenever you wish to run the bot, you must have the **pgAdmin 4** open in the background!
+**You can view the Stealth Bot wiki here for more information: https://www.github.com/Catterall/Stealth-Nuker/wiki**

 Features: